 Fortress Transportation and Infrastructure Investors LLC (the "Parent") consists of an equipment leasing business that owns and leases aviation and offshore equipment and an infrastructure business that owns and operates multiple infrastructure assets further described below.
 During the third quarter of 2021, the Parent announced that it was proceeding with a plan to spin off its infrastructure business and separate into two distinct, publicly traded companies (the "Separation") comprising the infrastructure business ("we", "us", "our" or "FTAI Infrastructure") and the aviation business.
 As part of the spin off, the Parent has established a new holding company, and the infrastructure business will be contributed to or merged into the new holding company, which will result in the infrastructure business being considered the predecessor of the newly formed FTAI Infrastructure Inc. Under the plan, the Parent will execute a spin-off, of its infrastructure business by way of a pro-rata distribution of common stock of our company to Parent common shareholders of record as of the close of business on the spin-off transaction Record Date.
 In connection with the spin-off transaction, the Parent is being treated as the accounting spinnor, consistent with the legal form of the transaction.
-The Separation will be subject to, among other things, the effectiveness of a registration statement on Form 10 filed with the Separation, we will be an independent, publicly traded company operating under the name FTAI Infrastructure Inc.
+The Separation will be subject to, among other things, the effectiveness of a registration statement on Form 10 filed with the Securities and Exchange Commission ("SEC") and final approval from Parent's Board of Directors.
+Following the Separation, we will be an independent, publicly traded company operating under the name FTAI Infrastructure Inc.